 The European money is flowing too.
 Novo Holdings - the investment arm behind diabetes giant Novo Nordisk - just committed 300 million euros to what they're calling the world's largest dedicated quantum fund.
 The Danish government co-invested, signaling this isn't just venture capital speculation but strategic national interest.

 The big tech land grab is already underway.
-Microsoft has been quietly building quantum infrastructure through Azure, while announced its first quantum computing chip earlier this year. has been running quantum experiments in Santa Barbara for years, and now everyone's scrambling to catch up.
+Microsoft has been quietly building quantum infrastructure through Azure, while Amazon announced its first quantum computing chip earlier this year.
+Google has been running quantum experiments in Santa Barbara for years, and now everyone's scrambling to catch up.